projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 PersistentVolumeClaim  storage   1Gi  10Gi  -                -              -
 ```

-Being the limit range specific of single resources:
+Being the limit range specific of single resources, there is no aggregate to count.

-- Pod
-- Container
-- Persistent Volume Claim

-there is no aggregate to count.

 Having access to resource quota and limits, however, Alice is not able to change or delete it according to the assigned RBAC profile.